Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mega-Gyarados.md

 ---
 Ability1: Mold Breaker
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME130M.png
+BookShinyImageName: HOME130M_s.png
 BoxSprite: SRD-BoxSprite-gyarados-mega.png
+DexCategory: Atrocious Pokemon
+DexDescription: With the power of the Mega Stone its body suffers a lot of strain, making it faster and stronger but also angrier and uncontrollable.
+It must have a strong bond or it will fall into a destructive rampage.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 65
+  Feet: 21.3
+  Meters: 6.5
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-gyarados-mega.png
 Learnset: '[[SRD-Mega-Gyarados-Learnset]]'
 Legendary: 'No'
 Name: Mega-Gyarados
 Number: 130
+PrimaryEggGroup: Water 2
+SecondaryEggGroup: Dragon
 Sprite: gyarados-mega.png
 Type1: Water
 Type2: Dark
+Weight:
+  Hectograms: 3050
+  Kilograms: 305.0
+  Pounds: 672.4
 ---

 #PokeroleSRD/Pokedex